tomsonsgs/DGEDT-senti-master/README.md

 or you can pip install stanfordcorenlp

-and install stanford-corenlp-full-2018-02-27 for stanfordcorenlp
+and install stanford-corenlp-full-2018-02-27 (not neccessary for exactly the same) for stanfordcorenlp

 use nlp = StanfordCoreNLP(r'./stanford-corenlp-full-2018-02-27') to check